 Students and/or their parents/guardians may file written reports regarding bullying.
 Such reports shall be reasonably specific including: person(s) involved, number of times and places of the alleged conduct, the target of suspected bullying and name(s) of any potential student or staff witnesses.
 Such reports may be filed with any school staff member or administrator.
 They shall be promptly forwarded to the building principal for review, investigation and action.
+Administration has the discretion to authorize consequences when warranted.

 BHCS uses the Ohio Department of Education ANTI-HARASSMENT, ANTI-INTIMIDATION OR ANTI-BULLYING Model Policy.
-This policy can be found online at:
+This policy can be found online at: https://education.ohio.gov/getattachment/Topics/Other-Resources/School-Safety/School-Safety-Resources/Anti-Harassment-Intimidation-and-Bullying-Model-Po/Anti-HIB-Model-Policy-FIN AL-update-incl-HB116-100912.pdf.aspx

-https://education.ohio.gov/getattachment/Topics/Other-Resources/School-Safety/School-Safety-Resources/Anti-Harassment-Intimidation-and-Bullying-Model-Po/Anti-HIB-Model-Policy-FINAL-update-incl-HB116-100912.pdf.aspx